 Data conversion and truncation errors.

 Too many fields in a row.
-If the number of parsed fields is greater than the number of columns defined in the main output.
+The number of parsed fields cannot be greater than the number of columns defined in the main output.

 The first two errors would always stop the package execution.
-It will be possible to re-route rows with detected errors from category 3 and 4 to the error output.
+It will be possible to re-route rows with errors 3 and 4 to the error output.

 Connection

-The component will use the connection manager of type FILE to manage its reference to a used file.
+The component will use the connection manager of type FILE to manage its reference to a file.

 Parsing Logic

 Rows will be parsed using two delimiters (column and row delimiters).
 The row ends when row delimiter is matched.
 If fewer fields are found in a row than the number of output columns in the component, the remaining columns will be filled with null values.
-If more columns are found then the number of columns, the Row Overflow exception will be raised and it can be handled by redirecting such rows to the error output, stopping the execution or ignoring the row.
-The way row exceptions are handled is defined by the error disposition set in the TruncationRowDisposition property of the main output.
-The fields can be qualified as well.
-The qualifiers are defined in the TextQualifier component property.
+If more fields are found then the number of output columns, the Row Overflow error will be raised.
+This error can be handled by redirecting such rows to the error output, stopping the execution, or ignoring the error.
+The handling of row errors is defined by the TruncationRowDisposition property of the main output.
+The fields can be qualified as well, and the qualifiers are defined in the TextQualifier component property.

 Here are some rules used for parsing qualified fields: